YottaDB/YDBDoc/ProgGuide/ioproc.rst

 Each socket may be in one of the following states (observable through $KEY):

 * CREATE-indicates that the socket exists.
-* ESTABLISHED-After a successful OPEN or USE with the CONNECT device parameter or when YottaDB/GT.M was started with a socket as the $PRINCIPAL device.
+* ESTABLISHED-After a successful OPEN or USE with the CONNECT device parameter or when YottaDB was started with a socket as the $PRINCIPAL device.
 * LISTENING-indicates that the OPEN or USE with the LISTEN deviceparameter was successful and a listen queue was established.

 A listening socket used for accepting new connections goes through these three states in one step with a single OPEN or USE.
 When a server does a WRITE /WAIT, a client can establish a connection which creates a new server socket. $KEY includes information about this new socket in the form of CONNECT|handle|<address> where <address> is the IP address for TCP sockets and path for LOCAL sockets.

 Each socket may have one or more sockets waiting for either an incoming connection or data available to READ (observable through $ZKEY). $ZKEY contains semi- colon (";") separated list of entries detailing any waiting sockets for a current SOCKET device.

-For more information on $KEY and $ZKEY, refer to “Intrinsic Special Variables”.
+For more information on $KEY and $ZKEY, refer to `“Intrinsic Special Variables” <https://docs.yottadb.com/ProgrammersGuide/isv.html>`_.

 +++++++++++++++++++++++++++++++
 Socket Deviceparameter Summary